embarklabs/embark/site/source/docs/troubleshooting.md

 ## Assuming Contract to be an interface

-This warning happens when Embark can't deploy one of your contracts because the compiler did not return a bytecode.
+This warning happens when Embark can't deploy one of your Smart Contracts because the compiler did not return a bytecode.

 Here are some of the reasons:
 - If it inherits from an interface, it must have all the functions implemented